jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 The important parts are to define the operations exposed and the request / response structure of the data model.

 ### Async API

-Cloud Pak for Integration (CP4I) 2021.1, which includes APIC V10, also supports the Async API specification.
+Cloud Pak for Integration (CP4I) 2021.1, which includes APIConnect V10, also supports the AsyncAPI specification.
 AsyncAPI is an open source initiative that focuses on making Event-Driven Architectures (EDAs) as easy to work with as REST APIs.

-The AsyncAPI specification (currently at 2.0.0) establishes standards for events and EDAs, covering everything "from documentation to code generation, and  from discovery to event management" (asyncapi.com/docs). <br/>
+The AsyncAPI specification (currently at 2.0.0) establishes standards for events and EDAs, covering everything "from documentation to code generation, and  from discovery to event management" [asyncapi.com/docs](https://asyncapi.com/docs). <br/>

 The goal is to enable the creation of better tooling in the message-driven space, better governance of asynchronous APIs, and standardization in documentation for asynchronous APIs.
 In short, Async API is to Message-driven architectures what OpenAPI is to REST APIs.
 While OpenAPI is the recommended practice for RESTful APIs, adopting AsyncAPI is the recommended practice for event-driven APIs.

 An AsyncAPI document is a file in either YAML or JSON format that defines and annotates the different components of an event-driven API.
 For example, AsyncAPI can formally describe how to connect to a Kafka cluster, the details of the Kafka topics (channels in AsyncAPI), and the type of data in messages.
 AsyncAPI includes both formal schema definitions and space for free-text descriptions (https://dalelane.co.uk/blog/?p=4219).